benkoger/overhead-video-worked-examples/README.md

 ### Data availability
 The data required to run these examples can be downloaded from [Edmond](https://edmond.mpdl.mpg.de/privateurl.xhtml?token=9c1a978a-21f3-4843-bebe-40c296bffc73).

 ### Computing requirements
-To run these examples in full, the user will require an NVIDIA GPU.
-We suggest a GPU with a minimum of 8GB memory (ideally 10+ GB). *maybe a note about which steps specifically require the GPU, so it's clear that they can still play around with the code even if they don't have the GPU?* Additionally, storing the extracted video frames will require approximately 420 GB for the ungulates example, and 45 GB for the gelada example.
+To run the model training or inference (object detection) steps in full, the user will require an GPU which supports pytorch.
+This includes local NVIDIA GPUs with enough memory or most computing clusters or cloud computing services with GPU suport.
+We suggest a GPU with a minimum of 8GB memory (ideally 10+ GB).
+We provide our already trained models that researchers can use if they aren't able to train their own but want to explore the object detection step with our datasets.
+Additionally, storing the extracted video frames will require approximately 420 GB for the entire ungulates example video, and 45 GB for the entire gelada example video.
+To explore our examples one may decide to only use a clip from the video to reduce memory requirements.

 The [dataset](https://edmond.mpdl.mpg.de/privateurl.xhtml?token=9c1a978a-21f3-4843-bebe-40c296bffc73) includes intermediate outputs for the worked examples so people interested in exploring just one part of the method can do so.